Cerphilly/SimpleRL/README.md

   - [DBC](https://arxiv.org/pdf/2006.10742.pdf)

 # Installation
-- This code is built in Windows using Anaconda.
-Full environment is exported as yaml file (tf2.yaml)
+This code is built in Windows using Anaconda.
+You can see full environment exported as yaml file (tf2.yaml)

 # How to use
+You can run algorithms by using examples in 'Example'

 # Reference
 - https://spinningup.openai.com/en/latest/index.html